What are seizures?

 Seizures may be a symptom of a serious or life-threatening condition that should be evaluated immediately in an emergency setting.
 These include:

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your seizures including:
+To diagnose the cause of your seizures, your doctor will ask you several questions about your seizures including: